-- The expense of step, column, and longevity increases and the related statutory benefits for employees are included in the budget. - Base staffing levels for certificated and classified positions are maintained at the same level as the prior year. - Local Control Accountability Plan (LCAP) expenses are included. - The employer contribution to the California State Teachers' Retirement System (CalSTRS) has increased from 16.15% to 16.92%.
-The employer contribution to the California Public Employees' Retirement System (CalPERS) has increased from 20.70% to 22.91%. - Measure G will continue to help fund: - Advanced courses in science, technology, engineering, and math (STEM); - Attracting and retaining highly qualified teachers; - Elementary school science and technology specialists; - Keeping our schools safe and well-maintained; and - Up-to-date technology, instructional materials and comprehensive curricular programs. - Adult Education receives a block grant from the State and continues to participate in the Chabot-Las Positas/Mid-Alameda County Consortium for additional funding. - A transfer of approximately \$1.3 million to the Regional Occupation Program (ROP) is included in the budget based on the agreed upon Joint Powers Authority (JPA) agreement.
-Tri-Valley ROP was approved for the CTE grant which is estimated to offset the amount transferred by \$433,598. - On June 15, 2021, our Board approved a retro-active competitive compensation adjustment of 4% to July 1, 2020, of which 1% is one-time for FY20-21 and 3% is ongoing into 2021-22 and beyond.
+- The expense of step, column, and longevity increases and the related statutory benefits for employees are included in the budget. - Approved ongoing compensation adjustments of 6% beginning March 1, 2023 and 3% beginning July 1, 2023 are included in the budget including the related statutory benefits for all employees. - Local Control Accountability Plan (LCAP) expenses are included. - The employer contribution to the California State Teachers' Retirement System (CalSTRS) has remained at 19.10%.
+The employer contribution to the California Public Employees' Retirement System (CalPERS) has increased from 25.37% to 26.68%. - Measure A will continue to help fund: - Advanced courses in science, technology, engineering, and math (STEM); - Attracting and retaining highly qualified teachers; - Elementary school science teacher specialists and TK-12 technology teacher specialists; - Keeping our schools safe and well-maintained; and - Up-to-date technology, instructional materials and comprehensive curricular programs. - A transfer of approximately \$1.5 million to the Tri-Valley Regional Occupation Program (TVROP) is included in the budget based on the agreed upon Joint Powers Authority (JPA) agreement.
+Tri-Valley ROP was approved for the Career Technical Education (CTE) grant which is estimated to offset the amount the amount transferred by \$1.2 million.